Wesmania/vish/README.md

 Sequence &lt;leader&gt;&lt;leader&gt;e, given that cursor is at the start or right after end of `(command)`, substitutes `(command)` with output of `command`.

 ### Other

 Sequence &lt;leader&gt;&lt;leader&gt;h calls history --merge.
 Convenient when working with fish in pultiple tabs.

+## Security

+Register sets are just universal environment variables, so anything running as your user can modify them.
+It's especially a concern when using key sequences that execute register contents - DON'T use these if you don't trust your environment.

 # License